intel/mlir-extensions/docs/rfcs/XeGPU.md

 ```
 In this flow:

-vector.transpose applies a local transpose within each thread’s register tile.
+1. vector.transpose applies a local transpose within each thread’s register tile.

-xegpu.convert_layout performs a cooperative data exchange among threads/subgroups to assemble a larger tile in the transposed layout.
+2. xegpu.convert_layout performs a cooperative data exchange among threads/subgroups to assemble a larger tile in the transposed layout.

-The result is a matrix tile conforming to the #dpas_wg layout, ready for compute instructions such as DPAS.
+3. The result is a matrix tile conforming to the #dpas_wg layout, ready for compute instructions such as DPAS.

-After an optimization pass that targets the transpose-A pattern, the code is transformed to use store_matrix and load_matrix to materialize the transpose cooperatively in shared local memory.
+**After an optimization pass that targets the transpose-A pattern**
+The code is transformed to use store_matrix and load_matrix to materialize the transpose cooperatively in shared local memory.
 Note that both load_nd and store_matrix use smaller sg_data values, meaning each subgroup processes a smaller fragment, enabling a cooperative transpose across threads.

 It is generally preferred to fuse transpose and convert_layout earlier in the pipeline, as this affects the blocking strategy for load_matrix and store_matrix (which are the lowered forms of the logical layout conversion and transpose).
 Early fusion enables better alignment with optimal hardware load instructions.